Drug-free Day Canada!

-Many of these events include concerts from well-known international Canadian artists and some not so well-known artists for everyone to enjoy and celebrate.
-In most large or small social events, such as these, various types of drinks are raised but this also attracts the dealers of black market drugs for a quick and easy distribution.
+Many of these events include concerts from well-known international Canadian artists and some not-so-well-known artists for everyone to enjoy and celebrate.
+In most large or small social events, such as these, various types of drinks are raised but this also attracts the dealers of black market drugs for quick and easy distribution.

 The effects on the body are obvious to anyone living with an alcoholic, but the effects on the mind are even more devastating.
 People who abuse alcohol will find that their memories get jumbled, the past is mixed with the present and the present is thrown into the future and the future is mushed up with the person’s imagination and mental fabrications.

 If you ever tried to speak with an intoxicated alcoholic you will soon discover whatever you say or do the person misinterprets the words and actions to fit their own jumble ideas of situations.
 Celebrations with alcohol should always be accompanied by moderation; the ability to say no and always have someone named as designated driver.

 The same can be said for illicit drugs.
 Whether the drug is marijuana, crack cocaine, prescription pills of the opioid family, and everything in between.
 Just like alcohol drugs have their desired effects.
 Some drugs used in very small quantities will cause immediate euphoria or high for the person.
 Others will cause a high followed by paranoia, but this effect is short-lived and more drugs are taken to again feel that brief feeling of great overwhelming power and disconnected freedom.

 Though this is the initial desire of anyone wanting to free themselves of some hidden unwanted pain, whether emotional or physical, you can be assured of one thing; it is always short-lived.
 As more drugs are used the body begins to replace natural supplements such as vitamins, proteins and minerals with toxic substances.
 This exchange creates a physical dependency with painful effects when the drug is not taken.